odedia/examples/metrics/README.md

          {
            "timestamp": "2022-11-02T18:14:49.759Z",
            "value": 11.8,
-           "instanceId": "inst_02rPXw8BAllTLlyPjYWK7k"
+           "instanceId": "inst_02rAXw7BAllTLlyPjYWK4k"
          }
        ]
      }
    ]
    ```

-3. Consume measurements from Nile (refer to code [src/getMetrics.ts](src/getMetrics.ts) which shows two different queries).
+3. Get measurements from Nile (refer to code [src/getMetrics.ts](src/getMetrics.ts) which shows two different queries).
 You should get one measurement for when the instance was created (`nile.system.DB.instance.created`), and one that is what you sent in the previous step (`myMetric`).

    ```
    yarn get-metric